MicrosoftLearning/mslearn-fabric/Instructions/Labs/03b-medallion-lakehouse.md

     ```
     Here you're cleaning and transforming customer data (dfdimCustomer_silver) by performing a left anti join to exclude duplicates that already exist in the dimCustomer_gold table, and then generating unique CustomerID values using the monotonically_increasing_id() function.

-8. Now you'll ensure that your customer table remains up-to-date as new data comes in.
-In a new code block, paste the following:
+8. Now you'll ensure that your customer table remains up-to-date as new data comes in. **In a new code block**, paste the following:

     ```python
     from delta.tables import *